emoose0/3lang/README.md

 {[+]} is an infinite loop that increments c by 1 BUT the loop is the equivalent of (while a!= 0)
 ```

-I recommend using a as your loop variable because it produces (more) readable code compared to using b or c.
+I recommend using a as your loop variable because it produces (more) readable code compared to using `b` or `c`.
 Example:
 ```
 {[+] (++) -} loop that increments c by 1 b by 2 and then decrements a